artur749343/KruassanBot/README.md

 My discord bot
 Bot can read and edit file and interpretate files on my programming language(discosculk) How to use:
+1. How start bot?
+"botinfo.json" here write token and id your server discord

-1. How create new function?
+3. How create new function?
 path to file: Bot\botcode\discofunc.py

 ![image](https://github.com/artur749343/KruassanBot/assets/93882299/cd1ba1a9-fbc3-44d4-a842-005e17deb308)